DoctorKhan/The-Social-Game-Book/src/10_part/100_palo_alto_discovery.md

-# Chapter 11: The Clue in the Crying Teenager
+# The Clue in the Crying Teenager

 My investigation had revealed the principles of healthy community.
 But to understand the sickness, I had to go to its epicenter.
 I had to go to Palo Alto.